Myrtle Lind: Personal life

 In February 1920 she married broker Frank A. Gessell.
-Unfortunately Frank cheated on her and she left him just two months after the wedding and divorced in 1922.
+Unfortunately Frank cheated on her and she left him just two months after the wedding and divorced him in 1922.
 She married photographer William Coleman in 1922.
 In December 1923 Myrtle gave birth to a daughter named Jean.
 She divorced William in 1928 and married Harold S. Stevenson the following year.
 The couple lived in Atlanta, Georgia where he ran a candy factory.
 During the 1950s they moved to Ft.
 Lauderdale, Florida.
 After her daughter Jean died Myrtle adopted and raised her grandson Steven Harold Frary.
 She and Harold remained together until his death in 1970.
+The Sun Sentinel ran an obituary for her in 1993 stating she became known as Margaret E. Stevenson (widow of Harold Stevenson, born in Wisconsin in 1898).

 Death

-Myrtle spent her final years living quietly in Florida where she died on October 12, 1993 at the age of ninety-five.
+Myrtle spent her final years living quietly in Florida where she died on October 12, 1993, at the age of ninety-five.
 According to her obituary she was buried next to her husband in Gaffney, South Carolina.